IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/avatar.md

 </IgbAvatar>
 ```

+### Initials

 If the `initials` attribute is set all children elements of the avatar will be ignored and the string passed to this attribute will be displayed.

 ```html
 <!-- Initials("AZ") will be displayed instead of the icon. -->